EinfachHans/cordova-plugin-contacts-x/readme.md

 This Method returns an Object with the following field:

 - read (boolean) has read permission
+- write (boolean) has write permission

 ### Quirks

-The plan is to be able to add a write Permission in future, when i add more features.
-Apple only has one Permission, so in iOS read (and in future write) will be the same value.
+Apple only has one Permission, so in iOS read and write are always the same value.

 ## requestPermission